nodify-at/svelte-formify/README.md

 Field decorator expects the declarations from `yup` library, you can nest any yup validation function while creating a Field.

+> Important: We must pass the Type explicitly for nested types.
+ESBuild does not support emitDecoratorMetadata yet.

 #### Usage example:
 ```typescript
 import { number, object, string } from 'yup'